shilad/wikibrain/README.md

 ###Advanced Configuration
 The behavior of WikAPIdia can be customized through configuration files or code.
-The default WikAPIdia configuration is determined by the main [reference.conf](wikAPIdia-core/src/main/resources/reference.conf).
+The default WikAPIdia configuration is determined by the default [reference.conf](wikAPIdia-core/src/main/resources/reference.conf).
 The configuration is backed by [Typesafe config](https://github.com/typesafehub/config) and uses the [HOCON format](https://github.com/typesafehub/config/blob/master/HOCON.md).
 To override the configuration settings create your own configuration file containing the changes to reference.conf and pass it to the EnvBuilder.